argoproj-labs/old-argo-dataflow/README.md

 Similar to CloudEvents.
 Enable easy interop with other compliant tools.

+### Features

+* Each steps is a container - deploy an image, or have DF build your code from Git
+* Connect steps to send and receive images from Kafka and NATS

 ### Data Input/Output Options

 #### HTTP

 Slower, but easier to get right.

 To receive messages from sinks via HTTP, expose an endpoint on `http://localhost:8080/messages`.
 Dataflow will POST each message to it.

 To send messages to source via HTTP, POST the message to `http://localhost:3569/messages`.